csesoc/learn/README.md

 ## Code style

 Prettier is used for code formatting.
-Standard is used for linting.
+Standard + ESLint is used for linting.

 ## Screenshots